The city of Rome is home to one of the most famous fountains in the world.

 24. In 2016 alone, over €1.4 million (US$1.5 million) has been thrown into the Trevi Fountain.
 The act of throwing coins into the water is actually a small donation to charity as the money is being used for positive things, such as feeding the poor people of Rome.

 25. Don’t think of stealing any coins from the fountain tough as it’s considered a criminal offense.
-Likewise, don’t attempt to take a dive into the fountain as that will get you a fine of 500 € to be paid cash.
+Likewise, don’t attempt to dive into the fountain as that will get you a fine of 500 € to be paid cash.

 26. In 2013, Italian fashion chain Fendi announced that they would fund the restoration of the Trevi Fountain for a whopping 2.2 Million Euros.
 It was the biggest restoration to the fountain ever and work took about 20 months.
 During the renovation, 100 LED lights were integrated into the fountain to give it an amazing view at night.